robertodoering/harpy/README.md

 ## About

-**harpy** is an alternative Twitter client that focuses on a nice user experience with unique features.
+**harpy** was an alternative Twitter client that focused on a nice user experience with unique features.
+This project continues it's legacy.

 The project has been in development since late 2018 and aims to be a good example for a medium-large sized Flutter app with a focus on code quality and maintainability.